elasticpath/epcc-composable-commerce-reference/README.md

 [![follow on Twitter](https://img.shields.io/twitter/follow/elasticpath?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=elasticpath)

 ## Overview 🚀
-The Elastic Path Commerce Cloud Composable Commerce Reference shows how to extend the business capabilities of EPCC with a modular serverless application:
+The Elastic Path Commerce Cloud Composable Commerce Reference shows how to extend the business capabilities of EPCC with a modular serverless application, featuring:
-* Elasticsearch integration for product data,
+* an Elasticsearch integration for product data,
 * API stats resource showing version and last deployment time.

 The project structure can serve as a blueprint for building and deploying modular serverless applications.